-Position fulfilled within a Participating Agency/project, may be the agency administrator or another employee, volunteer or contractor who has completed HMIS Privacy and Security training and is adequately skilled to assess HMIS security compliance.
+Position fulfilled within a Participating Agency/project, may be the agency Manager or another employee, volunteer or contractor who has completed HMIS Privacy and Security training and is adequately skilled to assess HMIS security compliance.

-This person:

-- Conducts a security audit for any workstation that will be used for HMIS purposes, - Conducts a security audit no less than bi-annually for all agency HMIS workstations, AND - Continually ensures each workstation within the Participating Agency/project used for HMIS data collection or entry is adequately protected by a firewall and antivirus and malware software (per Technical Safeguards workstation computer policy), - Completes the semi-annual Compliance Certification Checklist, and forwards the Checklist to the Lead Security Officer.
+- This person: - Conducts a security audit for any and all workstations that will be used for HMIS purposes, - Continually ensures each workstation within the Participating Agency/project used for HMIS data collection or entry is adequately protected by a firewall and antivirus and malware software (per Technical Safeguards workstation computer policy), - Completes the annual Compliance Certification Checklist, and forwards the Checklist to the Lead Security Officer.